capital-american/Capital-American-Shaman/src/pages/products/delta-8-thc-flower.md

 Known for packing a punch, followed up by waves of relaxation.
 GSC will leave you feeling at ease can melt away stress.
 Many have described GSC to have a earth-like undertone that creates a feeling of buoyancy.
 The aroma basically lifts you up and then brings you to reality.

-For a little mor information on Delta 8 look [here.](https://capitalamericanshaman.com/blog/delta-8/)
+For a little more information on Delta 8 look [here.](https://capitalamericanshaman.com/blog/delta-8/)

 <br><br>